saadeghi/daisyui/src/docs/src/routes/components/countdown.svelte.md

 ---
 title: Countdown
-desc: Countdown gives you a transition effect of changing numbers
+desc: Countdown gives you a transition effect of changing numbers.
 published: true
 ---